dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

 In this example we have made an instruction for calculating the total energy of some input atomic structure using the effective medium theory (EMT) calculator.
-The `asr.atomsopt` option decorator informs ASR that the instruction takes an atomic structure as an input named "atoms" and sets up a command line interface for this argument (this decorator is a special case of the :func:`asr.option` decorator).
+The :func:`asr.atomsopt` option decorator informs ASR that the instruction takes an atomic structure as an input named "atoms" and sets up a command line interface for this argument (this decorator is a special case of the :func:`asr.option` decorator).
 We